-It was a pleasure to be asked back to photograph the NCTJ Council this year, which took place at Bracken House.
+It was a pleasure to be asked back to photograph the NCTJ Council this year, which took place at the stunning Bracken House which was designed by Albert Richardson.
+The Financial Times is based there.

 Among other highlights, this was a panel discussion and an opportunity for students to speak directly with important people from NCTJ, and have their own say.
 I can’t help but be fascinated by the skill of shorthand, which can allow journalists to write down notes and quotes at extraordinary speed and in condensed form.
 The gold standard is 100 words per minute, and exams are available for achieving between 60 and 120 words per minute.
 As a comparison, 60 words per minute of typed text is a good standard for high end typing jobs.
 So 100wpm seems somewhat superhuman.
 I remember first noticing shorthand while watching one of the older James Bond movies as a kid.